A step by step guide on how a new Amazon India seller can start advertising for his or her products. The interface is super easy and intuitive.

 Every seller wants to make more sales sooner or later.
 As an Amazon India seller, it is very tempting to start creating your ads so that some sales start pouring in.
 The best way to do this is the auto targeted ad campaigns.

 If you haven’t done, both, I will recommend you to get it done as soon as possible.

 If you have already done that, let us continue with creating the auto-targeted ad campaigns for our products at Amazon India.

-Creating product ads on Amazon India is easy and it helps seller reach potential buyers who are searching for similar products.
+In a word creating product ads on Amazon India is easy.
+It helps the seller reach potential buyers who are searching for similar products.

 Key Benefits of Sponsored Products: